 The Short Story

-KaeLyn Rich (she/her) is a queer feminist, a direct action organizer, a nonprofit leader, a word wrangler, and a professional speaker.
+KaeLyn Rich (she/they) is a queer feminist, a direct action organizer, a nonprofit leader, a word wrangler, and a professional speaker.
 Her community organizing experience dates back to stuffing folders for her parents’ union meetings around the dining room table.
 She’s an adoptee immigrant from South Korea, a comfort food foodie, and a persistent devotee of the serial comma.
-She lives in Rochester, NY with her spouse, an ocean-loving kindergartener, a socially awkward cat, a betta fish named Billy, and a rascally rabbit.
+She lives in Rochester, NY with her spouse, an ocean-loving dragon-riding kiddo, a socially awkward cat, and two rascally rabbits.

 Photos by Erica Jae